PostHog/posthog.com/contents/blog/guardrail-metrics.md

 ## What are guardrail metrics?

+Guardrail metrics, also known as counter metrics, are business critical metrics you want to monitor for negative change while conducting A/B tests.

-An [A/B test](/blog/ab-testing-guide-for-engineers) uses a single, goal metric to compare two variants and pick a winner that improves your product.
-The problem with focusing on a single metric is that it hides the impacts on other metrics.
-A change improving one part of the product can negatively affect another part, or worse, hurt the entire product.
+Most [A/B tests](/blog/ab-testing-guide-for-engineers) have a single goal metric you use to compare two or more variants, and pick a winner that improves your product.
+But focusing on a single metric hides the impact a test could have on other metrics, potentially harming the product experience overall.

-To prevent this, teams rely on guardrail metrics when running A/B tests.
-These are secondary metrics that help protect other parts of the product and the overall experience.
-They are metrics you don’t want your test to hurt because they represent key areas of the product.
+Product and growth teams define guardrail metrics when running A/B tests to prevent this.
+They act as an early warning system for A/B tests.
+For example. a test that simplifies a signup flow would include conversion to paid as guardrail metric

-Guardrail metrics act as an early warning system for A/B tests.
-When they hit a negative threshold, teams do more analysis to decide what is causing the negative impact and if they should pause the experiment (using [session replays](/tutorials/explore-insights-session-recordings) is a great way to do this).
+When guardrail metrics hit a negative threshold, teams do more analysis to decide what is causing the negative impact, and if they should pause the experiment – watching [session replays](/tutorials/explore-insights-session-recordings) are a great way to do this.

+## Are guardrail metrics and seconardy metrics the same?

-> **Secondary vs guardrail metric:** Guardrail metrics are a subset of secondary metrics.
+Guardrail metrics are a subset of secondary metrics.
 A secondary metric is a non-goal metric you monitor for either positive or negative impacts in A/B tests.
 Guardrail metrics generally monitor for **negative** impacts.

 ## Why use guardrail metrics?